makkes/fileboy-node/README.md

 Security
 ========

-Currently fileboy comes with no autorization/authentication mechanism included.
+Fileboy can be run with no authorization/authentication at all or via authentication using a combination of Jabber ID (JID) and a one-time code.

+If you want the JID+Code combination, set the `codeLoginEnabled` configuration parameter to `true` and set `codeSender` as well as `adminJIDs` appropriately.

-I'm running it behing an nginx proxy with HTTP authentication for uploads like
+If you do not want fileboy to handle authorization for you, just run it behing an HTTP proxy with authentication for uploads.
+This is a sample nginx
-this:
+configuration:

     server {
         listen              443;